pr0cf5/CTF-writeups/35c3/README.md

   struct link_map *l_next,*l_prev;
 }

-First we read the struct link_map at the static location 0x9B3008, and iterate through the linked list until we get Collection.so.
-Now we can use gadgets in libc.so.6 and Collection.so.
+First we read the struct link_map at the static location 0x9B3008, and iterate through the linked list until we get `Collection.cpython-36m-x86_64-linux-gnu.so`.
+Now we can use gadgets in libc.so.6 and `Collection.cpython-36m-x86_64-linux-gnu.so`.

-The reason I tried to use gadgets in Collection.so is because triggering code in Collection.so is much controllable compared to the one in python3.6 for many reasons.
+The reason I tried to use gadgets in `Collection.cpython-36m-x86_64-linux-gnu.so` is because triggering code in `Collection.cpython-36m-x86_64-linux-gnu.so` is much controllable compared to the one in python3.6 for many reasons.
 First, we do not know if some automatic routine might reuse overwritten GOT values.
 Also, we do not fully understand how python internals work but we fully understood the functionalities of Colleciton.so.

 First, we need FULL-register control and we can acheive that by arguments passed by registers.
 The most easiest one was the PyLong_FromLong and its RDI register is user-controlled.
 I also found this code segment: